dtivnan/dtivnan/README.md

 - 👋 Hi, I’m Dylan Tivnan
-- 👀 I’m interested in any type of Software Engineering
+- 👀 I’m interested in any type of Software Engineering / IT
 - 📫 How to reach me:
 -   dylantivnan.com
 -   tivnand@gmail.com